2012 Under-19 Provincial Championship

-The 2012 ABSA Under-19 Provincial Championship was contested from 13 July to 27 October 2012.
+The 2012 ABSA Under-19 Provincial Championship was contested from 13 July to 27 October 2012 in South Africa.
 The tournament featured the Under-19 players from the fourteen Currie Cup unions.

 Competition

 Division A

 There were seven participating teams in the 2012 ABSA Under-19 Provincial Championship Division A. These teams played each other twice over the course of the season, once at home and once away.

 Teams received four points for a win and two points for a draw.
 Bonus points were awarded to teams that scored 4 or more tries in a game, as well as to teams that lost a match by 7 points or less.
 Teams were ranked by points, then points difference (points scored less points conceded).

 The top 4 teams qualified for the title play-offs.
 In the semi-finals, the team that finished first had home advantage against the team that finished fourth, while the team that finished second had home advantage against the team that finished third.
 The winners of these semi-finals played each other in the final, at the same venue as the 2012 Currie Cup Premier Division Final.

 The bottom team in Division A played a play-off game at home against the winner of the Division B final for a place in Division A in 2013.